AncientNLP/potnia/README.rst

-Potnia is a Python Library to process ancient scripts such as Linear A, Linear B, Sumerian and Akkadian.
+Potnia is an open-source Python library designed to convert Romanized transliterations of ancient texts into Unicode representations of ther respective native scripts.

-Currently Linear B is fully supported, with Linear A, Sumerian and Akkadian in development.
+Currently the conversion of transliterated Linear B texts into a Unicode representation of the script is fully supported, with functionality for Linear A, Sumero-Akkadian cuneiform, Hittite cuneiform, Luwian hieroglyphs and Etruscan in development.

 Contributions are welcome!
 Please see the `CONTRIBUTING.rst <CONTRIBUTING.rst>`_ file for more information.